Jason Bourne (film): Plot

-Twelve years after exposing Blackbriar, ex-CIA agent and Treadstone operative Jason Bourne is still tormented by flashbacks.
-He isolates himself from the world, making a living as a street fighter in Greece.
+Twelve years after exposing Blackbriar, (Note: As depicted in The Bourne Ultimatum (2007)) ex-CIA agent and Treadstone operative Jason Bourne is still tormented by flashbacks.
+He isolated himself from the world, making a living as a street fighter in Greece.

 Meanwhile, in Reykjavík, former Treadstone technician Nicky Parsons, who has been collaborating with a hacktivist group led by Christian Dassault, hacks into the CIA's server to expose its black ops programs.
 She finds documents detailing Bourne's recruitment into Treadstone and his father's role in it; she travels to Athens to inform him.

 Parsons' breach alerts Heather Lee, the CIA's cybersecurity operations division head, and CIA Director Robert Dewey.
 They send teams after Bourne and Parsons; Dewey also sends CIA assassin "The Asset", who was captured and tortured in Syria as an unintentional consequence of Bourne's exposure of Blackbriar.

 Bourne and Parsons agree to meet at Syntagma Square in Athens during an anti-government protest.
 Bourne realizes the CIA is looking for both of them, so he fights off agents to keep them away from her.
 While he tries to keep her safe, Parsons is soon fatally shot by The Asset.
 Before dying, she gives Bourne the key to a locker holding the stolen CIA files.

 Bourne, who wants answers about his past and family, locates and meets with Dassault in Berlin, who decrypts the files.
 Bourne discovers his father Richard Webb was a CIA analyst involved in the creation of Treadstone.
 Malware implanted in the files allows the CIA to locate him while Lee remotely erases them.
 Dassault attacks, but is ultimately incapacitated by Bourne.

 Lee secretly alerts Bourne to the CIA team closing in.
 After seeing his behavior report, she believes he can be persuaded to return to the agency.
 Bourne avoids the team, then tracks down ex-Treadstone operative Malcolm Smith in London, arranging to meet him in Paddington Plaza.

 Meanwhile, Lee persuades Dewey's boss, Director of National Intelligence Edwin Russell, to let her contact Bourne in person to try to bring him back in.
 Dewey, who opposes her plan, secretly instructs The Asset to eliminate Lee's team and him.